 This is a one-time fee that payment gateway service providers charge.
 In order to acquire more e-commerce clients most of the payment gateways today, have waived the entire initial setup fee.

 Annual Maintenance Charge

 Earlier payment gateways used to charge an annual maintenance fee for managing a huge electronic infrastructure but recently they have stopped charging such fees due to fierce competition in this sector.

-Transaction fee is the bread and butter of every payment gateway.
-From credit and debit card to UPI payments, payment gateway charges a fixed or a variable percentage of a transaction from the merchants.
+The transaction fee is the bread and butter of every payment gateway.
+From credit and debit cards to UPI payments, payment gateway charges a fixed or a variable percentage of a transaction from the merchants.

 Digital Wallets and Payment Gateways: Security Measures

 As mentioned before, in the case of Digital Wallets, the software is responsible for security for personal information (via encryption of the information and by a private software code).
 Moreover, some wallets have integrated anti-virus into their system to provide extra security to their customers.
 For example, Paytm uses Norton anti-virus to make its platform more secure.

 When it comes to Payment Gateways, handling of information such as card details and personal details of users is dictated by a set of rules and security standards of the Payment Card Industry Data Security Standard (PCI-DSS or PCI) to ensure that the user data is secure.
 Submitting an order through a payment gateway is usually completed using HTTPS protocol via SSL (Secure Socket Layer) encryption, which securely communicates personal information involved in the transaction.

 Payment gateways these days are using Virtual Payer Authentication (VPA) which adds an additional layer of security through a 3-D secure protocol.
 Apart from this many payment gateways have started employing extremely powerful fraud detection tools like Card verification value (CVV), Address Verification Service (AVS), and Card Code Value (CVV) to protect their users from any malicious activity.